Guide to Penghu Islands: Taiwan’s most beautiful islands, best attractions and travel tips

 • Ferries run frequently between Magong Port (Penghu) and ports in southwestern part of Taiwan main island.

-• From Budai Harbor (Chiayi County): About 1.5 hours.
-Purchase your tickets here (use WENDYKLOOK to enjoy 5% off on your first booking on Klook mobile app)!
+• From Budai Harbour (Chiayi County): About 1.5 hours.
+Purchase your tickets here (use WENDYKLOOK to enjoy 5% off ).

 • For more information about the flights, check out Penghu National Scenic Area website and the ferries’ website.